dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-23-Magic-of-Style-Transfer.md

 <span class='red'>I-know-nothing:</span> Does this mean we will paint as good as Master Picasso?

 <span class='red'>I-know-everything:</span> Haha, I will let you be the judge of that.
-It's fascinating how this works and the results we obtain.
+It's fascinating how these algorithms work and the results we obtain.
 I will directly start with multiple ways of how we can achieve such startling results.

 ### Artistic Style Transfer